(1962-)

 Foster’s first foray onto the big screen came with roles in the Disney movies Napoleon and Samantha (1972) and One Little Indian (1973).
 All the while, Foster was studying at the private prep school Lycée Français de Los Angeles, juggling a challenging course load and becoming fluent in French.

-READ More: How to Calculate Velocity
+READ More: How to Treat a Broken Hamster's Leg

 Foster’s unforgettable and controversial breakout film role came when she was only 12 years old.
 Taxi Driver (1976), an iconic and dark Scorsese picture set in the gritty underbelly of 1970s-era New York, saw Foster playing a child prostitute who becomes the obsession of the title character, played by Robert De Niro.
 Taxi Driver garnered Foster an Oscar nomination, establishing her as a teenage star and leading to roles in popular films like Freaky Friday (1976) and Foxes (1980), further cementing her place as Hollywood’s next darling.